GRAVITATION

 DESCRIPTION OF BLACK HOLE REGIONS, SINGULARITIES AND SHADOW

-A Kerr’s black hole mathematically has four centered regions, each included in the other and defined by mathematical hypersurfaces.
+A Kerr black hole mathematically has four centered regions, each included in the other and defined by mathematical hypersurfaces.
 From largest to smallest:

 – inner ergosphere \(r_{ergoint}=m (1-\sqrt{1-\bar{a}^2\cos^2⁡\theta})\).

-Note: once it has crossed the event horizon, any object (particle or photon) can return to it, but can never cross it in the other direction.
+Note: once it has crossed the event horizon, a particle can return to it, but can never cross it in the other direction.

 Presence of regions

-The central body is by definition a Kerr’s black hole, so the two regions defined by the outer ergosphere and the event horizon (merged with the Cauchy’s horizon for an extreme Kerr’s black hole) physically exist.
+If the central body is a Kerr black hole, the two regions defined by the outer ergosphere and the event horizon (merged with the Cauchy’s horizon for an extreme Kerr black hole) physically exist.

 Kerr's black hole a/m = 0.95<br>Outer ergosphere, event horizon, Cauchy horizon and inner ergosphere - side view